-We appreciate our law enforcement officers and their willingness to run the Special Olympics torch down the streets of cities and towns in support of Special Olympics Utah athletes.
+We appreciate our law enforcement officers and their willingness to run the Special Olympics “Flame of Hope” down the streets of cities and towns in support of Special Olympics Utah athletes.

 For over 30 years, Utah’s law enforcement community has been supporting Special Olympics and individuals with intellectual disabilities through the Law Enforcement Torch Runs (LETR).
-We appreciate those law enforcement officers and agencies who have again planned torch runs in their communities for 2017
+Our heartfelt thanks to all the law enforcement officers and agencies who have again planned torch runs in their communities for 2017.

 2017 Torch Runs

 Tues.
 May 2 – Grantsville, Tooele City, Tooele County

 Wed.
 May 3 – Ogden City / Weber County

 Wed.
 May 3 – Millard County, Delta, Fillmore